imjoseangel/microservice-arquitecture/README.md

 #### 2.2.3 Dependencies

-The current implementation is dependent on the following technologies and providers:
+The current implementation is dependent on the following technologies and providers among others:

 - Google Cloud Platform
 - CircleCI